craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 ## Government
 The Kingdom of Prosper is a monarchy, headed by the great [[Arthur Simonson]], and enforced by his standing army.

+The population pay taxes to maintain the cities and kingdom operations

 ## Population Distribution and Language